vm1702/clear-fashion/README.md

 ## 🎯 Objective

-**Build a web application to list my favorite top responsible brands Products.**
+**Build a web application to list my favorite top responsible Brands Products.**

 ## 🛣 How to solve it?